 The Geneva Center for International Dispute Settlement (CIDS) was pleased to continue its series of Doctoral Research Seminars, which was inaugurated in autumn 2018.
 This series offers Ph.D. students a platform to discuss central questions relating to doctoral research in international law, under the guidance of senior researchers in the field.
 The Seminars aim to achieve stimulating and provocative exchanges, leading doctoral students to ask important questions concerning research and to arrive at their own conclusions.
 Through these interactions, emerging international law scholars are expected to increase their autonomy as researchers and approach the challenges of the Ph.D. in a spirit of innovation.

-The fourth Seminar of the series will be convened on Wednesday, 11 December 2019:
+The fourth Seminar of the series was convened on Wednesday, 11 December 2019:

 • Discussion led by Prof. Tomer Broude (Professor, Hebrew University of Jerusalem) on "How to interact with a supervisor".

 Each semester includes two CIDS Doctoral Research Seminars.
 Themes considered for future Seminars include:

 • Choosing the right sources for the thesis

 • Can a descriptive work be good research?

 • Can and should a Ph.D. in international law save the world?

 • The craft of legal research